hedgehogqa/r-hedgehog/README.md

 ```

 This test says that the reverse of a vector should equal the vector,
 which is obviously not true for all vectors.
-Here, the counterexample
+Here, hedgehog has run
-is shrunk from an original test value, that is, the first test case
+this expectation with random input, and found it to not be true.
-encountered is not the error given, rather, when an error is encountered,
+Instead of reporting it directly, it has shrunk the bad test case to
-hedgehog will shrink the error case to the smallest value it can  for
+the smallest counterexample it could find: `c(1,2)`.
+Hedgehog then
-which this doesn't hold is.
-Here, it's `c(1,2)`, and hedgehog has found
+reëmits this test error to `testthat`, which handles it as per usual
-this value and displayed it to the user.
+and displays it to the user.

 Generators
 ==========